dotkom/notifier/README.md

 - Displays todays dinner menu and opening hours from SiT cantinas, cafés and kiosks
 - Displays bus data from AtB in realtime and through the Oracle
 - All pages in the extension are live, they stay updated while open
-- Can be used as an infoscreen (full HD vertical screen) for continous use

 Additional features for affiliations who have a [NotiPi](https://github.com/appKom/notipi)